-How did this financial product perform compared to the reference benchmark?
+How did this financial product perform compared to the reference sustainable benchmark?

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-No index was designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the Fund.
+No index was designated as a reference benchmark for the purpose of attaining the sustainable investment objective of the Fund.

 • How did the reference benchmark differ from a broad market index?